allister-grange/terraform-associate-guide-003/9- Terraform Cloud Capabilities/9-notes.md

 *Terraform Cloud* is an application that helps teams use Terraform together.
 It provides solutions for the pain points of using Terraform, such as remote state, resource drift, access control, secrets and more.

+Terraform Cloud offers a generous free tier, including the use of workspaces.

 #### **Workflow**

 When more than one person is working on a Terraform project, you need at minimum to have a remote state solution, and ideally also a CI environment.
 Terraform Cloud can handle this for you.
 Terraform Cloud offers *Terraform Cloud Agents* that will run Terraform on your own isolated, private, or on-premises infrastructure, or they can provide cloud services for "remote operations".